 Figure 1-9 Pulse Display Interface

 5. Press Waveforms key and then press Noise softkey.
-The generator can generate noise with bandwidth from 20MHz to 120MHz.
+The generator can generate noise with a 60MHz bandwidth.
 By setting Stdev and Mean, noise with different parameters can be generated.

 Figure 1-10 Noise Display Interface